National Geographic Traveller UK once again features Uganda.

 Marvel at mountain gorillas in the wild

 Why now?
-When Rwanda doubled the price of its gorilla trek permits from $750 to $1,500 (£572 to £1,144) in 2017, neighbouring Uganda responded by freezing its own rates at $600 (£458) until mid-2019.
+When Rwanda doubled the price of its gorilla trek permits from $750 to $1,500 (£572 to £1,144) in 2017, neighboring Uganda responded by freezing its rates at $600 (£458) until mid-2019.

 “Why now?”
-The answer is quite simple and it is about the money.
-You can take do a total 3-Day Gorilla Safari for less than the Rwandan Permit Price and that includes using an upmarket Lodge.
-The average person saves over 1,000 USD on a Gorilla Safari in Uganda since lodging, including at exclusive Lodges such as Clouds Mountain Gorilla Lodge.
+The answer is quite simple, and it is about money.
+You can take a total 3-Day Gorilla Safari for less than the Rwandan Permit Price, including an upmarket Lodge.
+The average person saves over 1,000 USD on a Gorilla Safari in Uganda by lodging at exclusive Lodges such as Clouds Mountain Gorilla Lodge.

-Lonely Planet hit the nail on the head, it is about the money, your money and your Gorilla stretches further in Uganda.
+Lonely Planet hit the nail on the head; it is about the money, your money, and your Gorilla stretches further in Uganda.

-National Geographic Traveller Cool List – Uganda – where Authentic Africa still awaits, it has become Africa’s Premier Primate Destination and yet it is much more than Mountain Gorillas in the Mist, it is more than the Chimpanzees that you will see here in the wild of Kibale Forest and other parks, it Africa under the Radar of many including many a travel expert.
+National Geographic Traveller Cool List – Uganda – where Authentic Africa still awaits, it has become Africa’s Premier Primate Destination, and yet it is much more than Mountain Gorillas in the Mist; it is more than the Chimpanzees that you will see here in the wild of Kibale Forest and other parks, it Africa under the Radar of many including many a travel expert.